-- 215. Horse riders and horse-drawn vehicles.
-Be particularly careful of horse riders and horse-drawn vehicles especially when overtaking.
-Always pass wide and slowly.
 Horse riders are often children, so take extra care and remember riders may ride in double file when escorting a young or inexperienced horse or rider.
 Look out for horse riders' and horse drivers' signals and heed a request to slow down or stop.
-Take great care and treat all horses as a potential hazard. - 216.Older drivers.
+Take great care and treat all horses as a potential hazard; they can be unpredictable, despite the efforts of their rider/driver.
+Remember there are three brains at work when you pass a horse; the rider's, the driver's and the horse's.
+Do not forget horses are flight animals and can move incredibly quickly if startled.

+- 216. Older drivers.
 Their reactions may be slower than other drivers.
 Make allowance for this. - 217.
 Learners and inexperienced drivers.
 They may not be so skilful at anticipating and responding to events.
 Be particularly patient with learner drivers and young drivers.
 Drivers who have recently passed their test may display a 'new driver' plate or sticker (see Safety code for new drivers). - 218.
 Home Zones and Quiet Lanes.
 These are places where people could be using the whole of the road for a range of activities such as children playing or for a community event.
 You should drive slowly and carefully and be prepared to stop to allow people extra time to make space for you to pass them in safety.